NCLEX Explained

 1

-Read every finding carefully.
+Read every finding in the scenario carefully.
 Identify abnormal values, concerning statements, and clusters that point to a specific problem.

 Tip: Don't jump to a conclusion after a single finding — consider the whole picture.